Last Updated on October 20, 2021

 The task volume is a column in your approved projects that tells you about the number of tasks available for that project (though it is not a reliable indicator).
 Usually, tasks with a high amount of volume are long term projects.
 These projects can go for long periods of time and help you earn consistent income throughout the year, while other tasks with low volume might come and go at random times.

 I have been involved in 2 long-term projects in my time at Appen, which involved working daily and had tasks available every day.
 It was almost like a real job paid by the hour.
-For every hour I work, I would earn around 6000 Rs per month.
-So 2 hours of work would equal around 12000 Rs.
+For every hour I work, I would earn around 3.5$ (the payrate can vary upto 20$/hour).
+So 2 hours of work would amount to 7$.

 Tip regarding long-term projects: Try sticking around a bit longer if you cannot get it in the beginning, they come by every once in a while.

-It is quite low, but almost on par with what you would earn in an entry-level job in India.
+It is quite low, but almost on par with what you would earn in an entry-level job in many countries.
 But the best part is that you get to work from home.

 Here are some of the things you could be doing working for them in these long-term or short-term projects: